Wanted: India’s focus on helicopters to help them lift off

 The country needs to develop infrastructure such as helipads and make it attractive so that more pilots take to helicopter piloting.
 “We need to push single-engine aircraft in a country,” he said,

-RK Tyagi, former Chairman and Managing Director of Hindustan Aeronautics Litd Pawan Hans Ltd, asked the top helicopter operators to join hands to identify the issues and give voice to them.
+RK Tyagi, former Chairman and Managing Director of Hindustan Aeronautics Ltd Pawan Hans Ltd, asked the top helicopter operators to join hands to identify the issues and give voice to them.

 Shalini Nalwad, Chairperson of the International Critical Care Air Transfer Team Foundation (ICATT), said that the country’s economy sufferes a great deal because of the loss of lives in road accidents.
 “As many as 1.50 lakh people die.
 For a country of 1.30 billion, we hardly have any ambulance that is equipped to take up health emergencies,” she said.